AymanElkridy/image-processing-api/assets/images/thumbnails/thumbnails.md

-# This is the outpug directory for resized images (thumbnails).
+# This is the output directory for resized images (thumbnails).